A Cryptoeconomic Traffic Analysis of Bitcoin's Lightning Network: Profitability Estimation of Central Routers

-Next we estimate the effect of channel depletion, which can be a side-effect of increasing the traffic without increasing channel capacities.
-In a highly simplistic experiment, we compare simulated routing income with suspending depleted channels until a reverse payment reopens them, to the case when we allow the simulator to use channel directions without limits.
-In Figure~\ref{fig:income-tau}, for the top ten router nodes we show the baseline routing income estimate as the function of $\tau$, and compare with the fraction of the baseline and the optimistic routing income, in the latter case ignoring channel depletion.
-At first glance it is surprising that the fraction is above 1 for more than half of the router nodes.
+Next, we estimate the effect of channel depletion, which can be a side-effect of increasing the traffic without increasing channel capacities.
+In a highly simplistic experiment, we compare traffic with simulated channel depletion with the case when we allow the simulator to use channel directions without limits.
+We take depletion into account by suspending depleted channels until a reverse payment reopens them.
+On the top of Figure~\ref{fig:income-tau}, we show the routing income estimate with depletion taken into account for the top ten router nodes, as the function of $\tau$.
+And on the bottom of Figure~\ref{fig:income-tau}, we show the ratio of the routing income with and without depletion taken into account.
+At first glance, it is surprising that the fraction is above 1 for most of the router nodes.
 To explain, observe that channels with low routing fees are used and depleted first, and these channels will loose revenue compared to the optimistic case.
 However, if there is an alternate routing path with more expensive transaction fees, the owners of these channels will observe an increase in revenue due to the depletion of low cost channels.

 As we simulate more traffic or execute more expensive payments, both the fraction of unsuccessful payments and the average length of completed payment paths increase, as we show in Figure~\ref{fig:avgLengthAndFailure}.
 Transactions can fail in the simulation when there is no path from the source to the recipient such that the channels have at least $\alpha$ available capacity.
 If $\alpha$ is too high, then only a fraction of all channels can be used for payment routing, while in the case of an extremely large number of transactions, the available capacity of several channel directions becomes depleted.
 For example, channels leading to popular merchants could become blocked in case of heavy one-directional traffic.
 The growth in completed payment path length is in agreement with this scenario.